 David and Fela Shapell Fellow Dr. Brigitte Sion

-Dr. Sion is the editor of Trauma, Memory, and Performance in Argentina (Seagull Press, forthcoming), the author of Max Ehrlich: Le Théâtre contre la Barbarie [Max Ehrlich: Theater against Barbarism] (Metropolis, 2004) and the author of two books on the social history of automobile (Slatkine, 2002 and 2005).
-She has also published several book chapters and articles in scholarly journals, including multiple entries in The Encyclopedia of Jews in the Islamic World (Brill, 4 vol., forthcoming); “Affective Memory, Ineffective Functionality: Experiencing Berlin’s Holocaust Memorial” in editors William Niven and Chloe Paver’s Memorialisation in Germany since 1945 (Palgrave/Macmillan, forthcoming); “Remembering Anne Frank: Icon of Tolerance, Target of Anti-Semitism” in editors Barbara Kirshenblatt-Geimblett and Jeffrey Shandler’s Mediating Anne Frank (Indiana University Press, forthcoming); and “Anti-Semitic Letters to the Editor in Swiss Media and the Crisis over Holocaust-Era Dormant Accounts (1995-2002) in editor Josef Seethaler’s Jewish Images in the Media (Austrian Academy of Sciences Press, 2007).
+Dr. Sion is the author of Max Ehrlich: Le Théâtre contre la Barbarie [Max Ehrlich: Theater against Barbarism] (Metropolis, 2004), Death Tourism : Disaster Sites as Recreational Landscape (Seagull Press, 2013), Memorials in Berlin and Buenos Aires : Balancing Memory, Architecture, and Tourism (Lexington, 2014).
+She has also published several book chapters and articles in scholarly journals, including multiple entries in The Encyclopedia of Jews in the Islamic World; “Affective Memory, Ineffective Functionality: Experiencing Berlin’s Holocaust Memorial” in Memorialisation in Germany Since 1945 (Palgrave/Macmillan, 2010); and “Anti-Semitic Letters to the Editor in Swiss Media and the Crisis over Holocaust-Era Dormant Accounts (1995-2002) in Jewish Images in the Media (Austrian Academy of Sciences Press, 2007).
 Dr. Sion is the recipient of several awards and fellowships, including a Corrigan Doctoral Fellowship from New York University, a Dorot Foundation Travel Grant from the Association for Jewish Studies Conference, and a Paulette Goddard Stipend for academic achievement from New York University.
 She is fluent in French, German, and Spanish.

-During her tenure at the Center, Dr. Sion will study theatrical performances by Jewish inmates in Nazi concentration camps.
-Her research will reveal the conflicting intentions of the Jewish actors in relation to their Jewish audience and the Nazi camp administrators.
-She will study the interplay of entertainment and persecution, from resistance to perversity.
-Dr. Sion’s fellowship project is an expansion of her published biography of Max Ehrlich, a German-Jewish actor who continued acting while a prisoner at the Westerbork camp in the Netherlands.
-Dr. Sion will utilize the Museum’s secondary sources and archival collections, focusing primarily on Nazi audio-visual material, survivor testimonies, and relevant German archives, to complete her research.
+During her tenure at the Mandel Center, Dr. Sion studied theatrical performances by Jewish inmates in Nazi concentration camps.
+Her research revealed the conflicting intentions of the Jewish actors in relation to their Jewish audience and the Nazi camp administrators.
+She studied the interplay of entertainment and persecution, from resistance to perversity.
+Dr. Sion’s fellowship project was an expansion of her published biography of Max Ehrlich, a German-Jewish actor who continued acting while a prisoner at the Westerbork camp in the Netherlands.
+Dr. Sion utilized the Museum’s secondary sources and archival collections, focusing primarily on Nazi audio-visual material, survivor testimonies, and relevant German archives, to complete her research.